anthonyverdonkschot/Linux-File-Permissions/README.md

 These numbers get added together with multiple permissions.
 For example, the value for having both read (4) and write (2) permissions would be 6 as (2 + 4 = 6).

-The following illustrates the `chmod` commands required to set the appropriate permissions according to the diagram:
+The following diagram illustrates the `chmod` commands required to set the appropriate permissions:

 <img src="/images/LFP_25.png" width="800" alt="Diagram of the permissions and chmod" />